cristian-grecu/master-baccarat-2025/README.md

 - compliance with the three synthesizable patterns indicated in lecture
 - correct use of behavioural SV (i.e., if you design your hardware by hand and then instantiate gates, registers, muxes etc., you will lose marks)

+We will also provide a submission completeness check to make sure you did not miss any files from your Github classroom submission.
+If you submit your lab 1 before Wednesday, 11.59pm, you will get a notification on Thursday morning about any potentially missing files from your submitted lab assignment.
+The goal of this service is to encourage you to finish your lab early, and to avoid late submissions (and consequently loss of marks).

 ==Old marking process below==

 The evaluation of your submission consists of several parts: